Non-Hermitian Origin of Detachable Boundary States in Topological Insulators

 We identify the chiral edge state with a point-gapped non-Hermitian system [Fig.~\ref{fig: 2D class A}\,(a)],

 where $\gamma > 0$ is the degree of non-Hermiticity and describes the nonreciprocal hopping in real space~\cite{Hatano-Nelson-96, *Hatano-Nelson-97}.
-This identification is formalized by adding dissipation to the edges~\cite{Ma-24, Schindler-23, Nakamura-23}.
-The non-Hermitian term can also be understood as the coupling between the bulk and edges~\cite{Hamanaka-24}, where the bulk degrees of freedom at infinity correspond to decaying eigenstates with $\mathrm{Im}\,E < 0$.
+Hereafter, we use $\mathcal{H}$ ($H$) for Hermitian (non-Hermitian) Hamiltonians.
+This identification is formalized by adding dissipation to the edges~\cite{Ma-24, Schindler-23, Nakamura-23} or incorporating the coupling between the bulk and edges~\cite{Hamanaka-24}, where the bulk degrees of freedom at infinity correspond to decaying eigenstates with $\mathrm{Im}\,E < 0$.
 Around the Fermi surface $\mathrm{Re}\,E=0$, this non-Hermitian system $H_{\rm A} \left( k_x \right)$ hosts two modes $k_x$ and $-k_x - 2\ii \gamma$, only the former of which survives since the latter decays with a finite lifetime $1/2\gamma$~\cite{JYLee-19, Bessho-21}.